mperina11/Elk-Stack-Azure-Cloud/README.md

 -Personal IP

 Machines within the network can only be accessed by the Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
-The DVWA reports its finding from Filebeat to the ELK VM.
+- The DVWA reports its finding from Filebeat to the ELK VM.
 The Jump Box has SSH access to the ELK VM

 A summary of the access policies in place can be found in the table below.